fastify/fastify/docs/Guides/Prototype-Poisoning.md

 financially sustainable but to grow and expand it.
 There is so much to improve.
 This is exactly what motivates me to implement the new [commercial licensing plan](https://web.archive.org/web/20190201220503/https://hueniverse.com/on-hapi-licensing-a-preview-f982662ee898) coming in March.
-You can ready more about it [here](https://web.archive.org/web/20190201220503/https://hueniverse.com/on-hapi-licensing-a-preview-f982662ee898).
+You can read more about it [here](https://web.archive.org/web/20190201220503/https://hueniverse.com/on-hapi-licensing-a-preview-f982662ee898).

 Of all the time consuming things, security is at the very top.
-I hope this story successful conveyed not just the technical details, but also the human drama and what it takes to keep the web secure.
+I hope this story successfully conveyed not just the technical details, but also the human drama and what it takes to keep the web secure.